astro-mat/StudioMooMooPortal_PP4/README.md

 - Acceptance Criteria 2
 If I am not a registered user and I try to log in I will see an error message of invalid credentials and will be prompted to register
 - Acceptance Criteria 3
-Once the user is logged in, they recieve confirmation that they have.
+Once the user is logged in, they receive confirmation that they have.

-**User Story - Reset forgotton password**
+**User Story - Reset forgotten password**

 As a registered user, I can securely obtain Forgotten Password so that I can gain access if password is forgotten

-There is a clear option visable to click if you have forgotten your password
+There is a clear option visible to click if you have forgotten your password

 - Acceptance Criteria 1
-There is a clear option visable to click if you have forgotten your password
+There is a clear option visible to click if you have forgotten your password
 - Acceptance Criteria 2
-Once nessesary information is given by user, there is a clear procedure to follow that results in acess being given
+Once necessary information is given by user, there is a clear procedure to follow that results in access being given

 #### Epic 4 - Studio booking system